ldynia/git-workshop/readme.md

 The **\*** (asterisk) next to branch name indicates that **develop** brunch is your active brunch.
 Other words we are working on **develop** branch now.

-Lets commit new file to the **develop** branch and checkout to the master branch and investigate content of our directory.
+Let's commit new file to the **develop** branch and checkout to the master branch and investigate content of our directory.
 ```shell
 # create commit on develop branch
 $ touch d.txt